jakepoz/jakepoz.github.io/_posts/2023-01-16-everquest-principle.markdown

 and ate everyone’s lunch, leading to a second beautiful time with an even bigger social network.
 But now, things are fracturing again.

-As a whole, Facebook is losing users, Instagram is threatened, TikTok is emerging as the new genre which is more apt at [“hacking evolution”](/thoughts/hacking-evolution.html) and keeping people engaged.
-Existing centralized networks will shrink, and there will be room for niche followings to grow and develop, but there is not much hope to see another 1 billion user social network start up from nothing.
+As a whole, Facebook is losing users, Instagram is threatened, and TikTok is emerging as the new genre which is more apt at [hacking evolution](/thoughts/hacking-evolution.html) and keeping people engaged.
+Existing centralized networks will shrink, and there will be room for niche followings to grow and develop, but there is not much hope to see another 1 billion user classic social network start up from nothing.

-So that’s the EverQuest principle: every social system that is at first strongly centralized, will fracture into specialized niches, with some sizeable nostalgia keeping things going, but ultimately most people will end up playing a different game.
+So that’s the EverQuest principle: every social system that is at first strongly centralized, will fracture into specialized niches, with some sizeable nostalgia keeping things going almost indefinitely at a smaller size.
+But ultimately, most people will end up playing a different game.

 Predictions:
-- Social networks follow the pattern of an initial big centralization with early adopters, then a second bigger centralization with average users, then a decay down to smaller nostalgic user-bases which will outlast almost anyone’s expectations.
+- Social networks follow the pattern of an initial big centralization with early adopters, then a second bigger centralization targetting average users, then a decay down to smaller nostalgic user-bases which will outlast almost anyone’s expectations.
-- No new social networks can launch during the second centralization, as network effects swamp out all new competitors. ( Don’t try to compete with TikTok now, you’ll have to wait a few years)
+- No new networks can launch during the second centralization, as network effects swamp out all new competitors. ( Don’t try to compete with TikTok now, you’ll have to wait a few years)
-- You will know the second centralization is over once small niche competitors start finding a foothold among dedicated similar groups.
+- You will know the second centralization is over once small competitors start finding a foothold among dedicated but niche groups.
-= Eventually the genre will be recognized as past its peak, and a new game will be in town (TikTok’s model replacing social-graph based networks)
+- Eventually the genre will be recognized as past its peak, and a new game will be in town (TikTok’s entertainment model replacing social-graph based networks)